enoklearn/engineering/exercises/infrastructure/virtual-machine-provisioning.md

 | Goal | Setup a Ubuntu 20.04 machine on DigitalOcean (don't forget to tear it down!) |
 | Duration | 1-2 hours |

 Make sure you have a DigitalOcean account created before getting started.
-It is also important to remember to tear down cloud resources you don't intend to keep araound -- you don't want to get an unnecessary bill!
+It is also important to remember to tear down cloud resources you don't intend to keep around -- you don't want to get an unnecessary bill!

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

 1. Sign in to your [DigitalOcean](https://www.digitalocean.com/) account
 2. Spin up a Ubuntu 20.04 droplet, and set up SSH authentication